Judy Sullivan: NASA

 Sullivan was not recruited by NASA or even applying for a full-time job, but first applied for a summer job with NASA.
 Sullivan was hired at NASA in 1966 as the first woman engineer in Spacecraft Operations.
 In the 1960s, 17 percent of the staff at NASA were women, and most of those women were secretaries.
 She was lead biomedical engineer for the Apollo 11 mission and was the only woman to help Neil Armstrong in the suit lab prior to Apollo 11's launch.
 Sullivan was in the control room for the 1969 launch, keeping track of the biomedical systems; while she could not see the launch, she said, "My seat rumbled and you knew something powerful was going on".

 As a biomedical engineer, Sullivan was responsible for maintaining the medical telemetry devices worn by the astronauts, and monitoring the telemetry from those instruments prior to and during the launch process.
 Sullivan checked the functioning of the medical telemetry instruments shortly after they were attached to the astronauts during the suit-up process.
 Later in the flight, responsibility for that telemetry was shifted to the Houston center.

 Sullivan was quoted in a news story at the time, saying:

 The astronauts wear our sensors which are attached to their bodies during major spacecraft tests and during flight.
 These sensors monitor their heart beat, take electrocardiograms, and monitor respiration rates and depths.

 During spacecraft testing and live launches at KSC, a resident doctor and I, as biomed engineer, sit at the consoles and monitor the biomedical data coming from the spacecraft.

 The doctor evaluates the crewman's physical condition, and I, the performance of the biomedical system.

-Sullivan notes that hers was the only female voice on the voice channels, so if she made any error, everyone would know who was responsible, while a male voice might not be recognized.
+Sullivan noted that hers was the only female voice on the voice channels, so if she made any error, everyone would know who was responsible, while a male voice might not be recognized.

 Sullivan did not have an engineering degree, but NASA policy at that time allowed her to be so classified as one based on her academic record in college, where she graduated in the top 20% of her class with a heavy focus on mathematics.